cmbrandt/cxx-fundamentals/01_class_design_essentials.md

 ### Parameterized Constructors

 The default constructor initializes an instance of a class with a specific set of values.
-However, in practice it may be necessary to initialize data members with different values at object creation.
+However, in practice it may be necessary to initialize data members with different values.
 We can achieve this by passing arguments to the constructor when objects are created.

 A parametrized constructor accepts one or more parameters to provide direct-initialization to one or more data members.
 They enable programmers to construct objects with specific values and properties.

-Below is a parameterized constructor for our rational number class that enables us to specify the numerator with value of our choosing.
-By explicitly defining a constructor for our class, the compiler will no longer autogenerate a default constructor for the class, and therefore must be explicitly defined as well.
+Below is a parameterized constructor for our rational number class that enables us to specify the numerator with a value of our choosing.
+By explicitly defining a non-default constructor for our class, the compiler will no longer autogenerate a default constructor.
+Therefore, we define an explicit default constructor in our example below.

 ```cpp
 class Rational {